Luminaex/FlightAcademy/README.md

 # Flight Academy

 An Arma 3 multiplayer mission set on Altis designed to help players learn and improve helicopter flying.
-Supports 1–7 players with up to 4 instructor slots and unlimited student slots.

 ## Overview